roljohnvillanueva/ProjectOne/README.md

 # ProjectOne
-Dummy repo to test git integration with AndroidSTudio
+Dummy repo to test git integration with AndroidStudio